iotaledger/introduction-docs/docs/guides/exchange_guide.md

 ## How do I implement it to my exchange?

 In [wallet.rs](../libraries/wallet.html), we use an account model, so you can create an account for each of your users.
 The other approach would be to use one account and generate many addresses, which you can link to your users in your database.

 Since IOTA addresses in Chrysalis network are perfectly reusable, addresses can be mapped to your users in a clear and concise way.

 - Create an account for every user -> `Multi Account` approach
 - Create one account with many addresses -> `Single account` approach

 The library supports derivation for multiple accounts from a single seed.
 An account is simply a deterministic identifier from which multiple addresses can be further derived.

 The following illustrates the relationships between seed, accounts and addresses.
 The library allows consumers to assign a meaningful alias to each account.
-In addition to that, generated individual accounts can be also looked up via generated addresses and so does not matter whether one know alias or address, the searching for the related account is very straightforward with `wallet.rs` library.
+In addition to that, generated individual accounts can be also looked up via generated addresses and so does not matter whether alias or address are known, the searching for the related account is very straightforward affair with `wallet.rs` library.

 It also leaves the choice to users if they want to segregate their funds across multiple accounts or multiple addresses.